 - c.
 Action: Establish a community land trust for affordable housing.
-Under this program, purchase underutilized properties for town/Brunswick Housing Authority-controlled redevelopment. - d.
-Action: Use private/public partnerships and/or financial incentives for construction of low-income housing for families with children (3-bedroom units).
+Under this program, purchase underutilized properties for town/Brunswick Housing Authority controlled redevelopment. - d.
+Action: Use private/public partnerships and/or financial incentives for construction of low-income housing for families with children (3-bedroom units). - e.
+Action: Commission a housing market analysis to better structure incentives and programs to encourage the housing types needed within the community.

-- e.
-Action: Commission a housing market analysis to better structure incentives and programs to encourage the housing types needed within the community. - f.
-Action: Evaluate and revise zoning codes in designated growth areas to eliminate excessive parking requirements that could unnecessarily inhibit desired housing development and development densities. - g.
-Action: Use public/private partnerships to encourage development of workforce housing at all price levels for both owners and renters, including a variety of building types.
-Establish income guidelines and monitor data through stricter annual reporting. - h.
-Action: Allow new shared housing building typologies. e.g: micro units supported by shared living amenities (social spaces, kitchens, working, recreating) - i.
-Action: Establish a program to make low- to no-interest loans available to landlords for improvements to rental housing. - j.
-Action: Establish a rental unit registration and inspection program to proactively ensure safe, habitable living environments for all Brunswick renters. - k.
-Action: In growth zones, expand the Town's regulatory toolkit to help offset affordable housing demand, such as considering a housing replacement ordinance.
+- f.
+Action: Evaluate and revise zoning codes in designated growth areas to eliminate excessive parking requirements that could unnecessarily inhibit desired housing development and development densities.(moved) - g.
+Action: Use public/private partnerships to encourage development of workforce housing identified by the housing market analysis at all price levels for both owners and renters, including a variety of building types identified by the housing market analysis.
+Establish income guidelines, as applicable, and monitor data through stricter annual reporting. (insert description of a Tiny House as a graphic on this action) - h.
+Action: Evaluate and revise zoning codes as necessary in designated growth areas to eliminate excessive parking requirements that could unnecessarily inhibit desired housing development and development densities. - i.
+Action: Review allowances for shared housing building typologies, e.g: micro units supported by shared living amenities (social spaces, kitchens, working, recreating)

+- j.
+Action: ExploreEstablish a program to make low- to no-interest loans available to landlords for improvements to rental housing, including mobile home parks.
+Include deed restriction-a time frame that assures the housing they remains affordable for the specified time.. - k.
+Action: Establish a rental unit registration and inspection program to proactively ensure safe, habitable living environments for all Brunswick renters. - l.
+Action: In growth zones, explore expandingand expand the Town's regulatory toolkit to help offset affordable housing demand, such as considering a housing replacement ordinance. - m.
+Explore land bank opportunities for acquisition of property for conservation and/or to support future affordable housing.